 Your best bet: Guajillo pepper powder

 While ancho chilies are often considered Mexico’s favorite chili pepper, guajillo peppers are not far behind.
 The name means “little gourd” and was given because the pepper makes a rattling noise when you shake the dried fruit.
 If you are unable to find ancho chilies, then these are the perfect substitute and are often used along with ancho peppers to make moles.
 They provide a mild heat that usually does not go beyond 8,000 SHUs.
 Guajillo powder is also on the sweeter side, which means that you can use it to replace ancho powder if you are seeking a sweeter flavor.
-Its sweetness makes it a perfect for use in tomato dishes.
+Its sweetness makes it perfect for use in tomato dishes.

 A decent second choice: Pasilla powder